synology-community/terraform-provider-synology/docs/resources/api.md

 ---
-page_title: "synology_api Resource - synology"
+page_title: "synology_api Resource - terraform-provider-synology"
 subcategory: ""
 description: |-
   A Generic API Resource for making calls to the Synology DSM API.